go-go-golems/go-go-workshop/README.md

 Participants need access to a LLM of their choice (recommended: gpt-4o and claude 3.5 sonnet).
 Please prepare a list of programming topics (projects you want to build, legacy code you might want to work on, frameworks and technologies you want to learn).
 I will provide an extensive list of ideas to try out during the talk.

+The handout to the talk will be added shortly before the workshop, I don't want to spoil the surprise.

 ## Prerequisites

 These are all optional and just FIY.